Bob Bossin: Bossin's Home Remedy for Nuclear War

 In the 1980s, the advent of a new generation of nuclear weapons – Pershing, Trident and Cruise missiles – re-aroused the nuclear disarmament movement that had begun in the late 1940s.
-In Vancouver BC, tens of thousands marched in an annual Walk for Peace.
+In Vancouver, British Columbia, tens of thousands marched in an annual Walk for Peace.
 The Vancouver East Cultural Centre commissioned Bossin to write a peace-themed show to coincide with the 1986 march.
 Bossin believed that the arms race would only be stopped by the activism of ordinary citizens, a "home remedy", so he created a musical medicine show, Bossin's Home Remedy for Nuclear War.
 The show was first directed by Jackie Crosland, and then, in subsequent stagings, by Colin Thomas, Peter Froehlich and Simon Webb.
 Home Remedy toured Canada, the U.S., New Zealand and Australia, selling over 9000 bottles of "Dr. Bossin's" potion.

 Davy the Punk

-In the 1930s Dave Bossin, Bob's father, was a notable figure in Toronto's gambling underworld.
+In the 1930s, Dave Bossin, Bob's father, was a notable figure in Toronto's gambling underworld.
 Intrigued by his father's history, Bob collected stories about "Davy the Punk" (Dave Bossin's underworld nickname) and the race-track milieu he inhabited.
 In 2014, The Porcupine's Quill published Davy the Punk: A Story of Bookies, Toronto the Good, the Mob and my Dad to glowing reviews.
 Subsequently, the book won the Pinsky-Givon prize for non-fiction and was short-listed for the Vine Prize.
 It also received a citation from Heritage Toronto.
 Bossin then based a one-person musical, also called Davy the Punk, on the book.
 The show toured Canada for several years.
 A film version is planned.